CodeReadingClubs/www/content/index.md

 You can find the [exercises](https://github.com/CodeReadingClubs/Resources/blob/trunk/exercises.md) in our resources github repo.

+You can use our [pdf from github code tool](https://pdf-maker.netlify.app/) to download a pdf for your club.

 You can run your club in whatever way you want, but we recommend to meet for 1 hour 15 mins every other week.

 ## Who can participate?